Hypermobility and EDS: What is the best diet?

 Nutritional deficiencies can cause a range of symptoms, but the most common one is fatigue.
 This is especially true for people with Ehlers-Danlos Syndrome (EDS) and Joint Hypermobility Syndrome, who often experience fatigue and may have difficulty absorbing essential vitamins and minerals.

-If you have EDS or hypermobility and experience fatigue, it’s worth checking for potential deficiencies and working with healthcare professionals to ensure you are getting the nutrients your body needs to function optimally.
+If you have EDS or hypermobility and experience fatigue, it’s worth checking for potential deficiencies and working with healthcare professionals to ensure you get the nutrients your body needs to function optimally.

 1. Food Intolerances and Allergies: